-Healthy Nutritious Lunches Watch your child when he/she is accomplishing "real work" in the kitchen at home.
+Healthy Nutritious Lunches Healthy and Nutritious!
+Watch your child when he/she is accomplishing "real work" in the kitchen at home.
 Whether carefully slicing apples or arranging crackers topped with eggs on a tray, his/her face shines with purposeful concentration.
-You can provide support for such rewarding experiences daily, when packing a Montessori-style lunch.
+You can provide support for such rewarding experiences daily, when packing a Montessori style lunch.
 Prepare lunches the evening before, with your child.
 They'll relish the opportunity to undertake an important role in caring for themselves in this way.
-Giving children a chance to choose respects their food preferences and allows for their eagerness to participate in family life.
+Giving children a chance to choose from healthy options respects their food preferences and allows for their eagerness to participate in family life.
 Healthy foods are a hallmark of the Montessori philosophy.
 Dr. Montessori was one of the first educators to recognize the connection between nutrition and the developing brain.
-We encourage you to pack healthy foods and avoid the pre-packaged, high-salt, high-sugar foods.
-We especially ask that you don't send candy and sodas.
-There is no need to pack juice boxes or other drinks as the children use their mugs to drink cool, delicious water.
-Give some of these delicious options a try...
-Remember no peanut butter or products with peanuts in them.
+We request that you to pack healthy foods and avoid the pre-packaged, high-salt, high-sugar foods.
+We especially ask that you don't send candy and sodas, cupcakes, etc. There is no need to pack juice boxes or other sugary drinks as the children use their waterbottles to drink cool, delicious water.
+Children never get enough!
+Helpful Hints - ca Foster independence and limit frustration by packing food in containers your child can open by themselves. - ca Limit microwavable things to one minute so that children do not have to wait long periods of time. - 🔯 Please, no pre-packaged items that require special preparation by the teacher.
+Ex: Ramen & Mac-n-Cheese. - Oue to possible severe allergic reactions we are PEANUT FREE.